 Pension Transfer Adviser in Cambridge

-If you’re thinking about transferring or accessing your pension, and the value of your pension pot is £30,000 or more, you should seek professional advice.
+If you’re thinking about transferring or accessing your pension, and the value of your pension pot is more than £30,000 you should seek professional advice.

 Pensions fall into two main categories